In Open ERP, the concept of “invoice” includes the following documents:

 location of the product in your warehouses.

-Once the invoice lines have been entered, you can click Compute Taxes on the invoice to get the following information:
+Once the invoice lines have been entered, you can click Calculate on the invoice to get the following information:

 details of tax calculated,

-In the Taxes area at the bottom left of the invoice you will find the details of the totals calculated for different tax rates used in the invoice.
+In the Taxes area at the bottom left of the invoice you'll find the details of the totals calculated for different tax rates used in the invoice.

-You can double-click one of the lines in the tax summary areas in the invoice.
+You can double-click on one of the lines in the tax summary areas in the invoice.

 Before approving the invoice you can modify the date and the accounting period, which are entered by default as today's date.
-These fields are found on the second tab Other Info.
+These fields are found on the second tab Other Information.

 If you want to make your invoice layout more elaborate you can install the module account_invoice_layout.
 This enables you to add various elements between the lines such as subtotals, sections, separators and notes.

 Accounting entries corresponding to this invoice are automatically generated when you approve the invoice.
-You see the details by clicking the entry in the Journal Entry field and searching there for the account moves generated by that invoice number.
+You see the detail of this by clicking the entry in the Journal and searching there for the account moves generated by that invoice number.